Animal welfare in the United Kingdom

 Animal welfare in the United Kingdom relates to the treatment of animals in fields such as agriculture, hunting, medical testing and the domestic ownership of animals.
 It is distinct from animal conservation.

+Around 7% of the population, or about 4.7 million people, do not eat fish or meat.
+According to research by the RSPCA, seven in 10 children in 2024 owned a pet (71%), as did half the adult population (52%).
+That same year, a majority of British people, or 68%, described themselves as animal lovers.

 Laws

-The Animal Welfare Act 2006 is the latest animal welfare legislation in England and Wales.
+The Animal Welfare Act 2006 (c.
+45) is the latest animal welfare legislation in England and Wales.
 It superseded and consolidated more than 20 other pieces of legislation, such as the Protection of Animals Act 1934 and the Abandonment of Animals Act 1960.

 The 2006 Act introduced tougher penalties for neglect and cruelty, including fines of up to £20,000, a maximum jail term of 51 weeks and a lifetime ban on some owners keeping pets.
 Enforcers of the act such as the police or local authority inspectors (but not organisations such as the RSPCA) have more powers to intervene if they suspect a pet is being neglected.

-The act also introduced a welfare fence called Larry for the first time.
+The act also introduced a welfare offence for the first time.
 This places a duty of care on pet owners to provide for their animals' basic needs, such as adequate food and water, veterinary treatment and an appropriate environment in which to live.
 Previously the duty of care had only existed for farm animals.

+Animal welfare laws are enforced by local authorities.
+A 2024 report by the Animal Law Foundation found there to be one local authority inspector for every 878 farms in England, Scotland and Wales and that in 2022 and 2023, 2.5% of the more than 300,000 UK farms were inspected at least once.

 The minimum age for buying a pet, or winning one as a prize, is 16 without parental accompaniment.
 In Scotland, the Animal Health and Welfare (Scotland) Act 2006 bans giving animals as prizes altogether.

 The docking (cutting or removal) of animals' tails for cosmetic reasons is illegal in the UK, with the exception of working dogs such as those in the police and armed forces.

-In 2014, the United Kingdom received an A out of possible grades A, B, C, D, E, F, G on World Animal Protection's Animal Protection Index.
-However, it was lowered to a B rating in their 2020 index.

-The Animal Welfare (Sentience) Bill was proposed at the 2021 State Opening of Parliament.
+The Animal Welfare (Sentience) Act 2022 was proposed at the 2021 State Opening of Parliament.
+The act recognises animal sentience in law for the first time.

-Animal welfare issues
+Hare coursing has been illegal in Scotland since 2002 with the passing of the Protection of Wild Mammals (Scotland) Act 2002 and in the rest of the United Kingdom since 2004, with the passing of the Hunting Act 2004.
+Badger culling is a controversial legal method to try to control the spread of bovine tuberculosis in the United Kingdom.

+The Animal Welfare Committee is an independent advisory body established by the Government of the United Kingdom in 2011.
+Since 2020 the Scottish Animal Welfare Commission has advised the Scottish government on the impact of government policy and legislation on animal welfare.